 Details Likely Impacts Required Mitigation and Residual Impact Whilst three water bodies (one semi-natural pond and two water jumps) occur on site, the habitat between these and the proposed development footprint is unsuitable for use by great crested newts Despite there being three ponds within 250m of the site boundaries, these are suboptimal with an HSI score of Low.
 There are no historic records of great crested newts occurring in the vicinity, and there will be no impact upon any optimal great crested newt habitat No specific mitigation required.
-However, as a precautionary measure, grassland within the development footprint should be maintained at less than 8mm for at least eight weeks prior to development works taking place and no sheet materials such as plastic or wood, or loose material such as stone or rubble should be stored on site within that period.
-Prior to site works taking place, the development footprint should be searched for terrestrial phase great crested newts.
-In the unlikely event that any are found, no site works should commence until appropriate action has been taken under the guidance of a qualified and appropriately licenced ecologist Nature Conservation Importance: European Impact Magnitude: Nil Effect Overall Impact: (Nil Effect: European) Non Significant Residual Impact: Nil Effect
+Nature Conservation Importance: European Impact Magnitude: Nil Effect Overall Impact: (Nil Effect: European) Non Significant Residual Impact: Nil Effect